FallDownTheSystem/modern-js/src/pages/moving-from-jquery.md

 // then append it inside another element
 $(".container").append(newElement);
 ```

-We can also just append any html as a string directly into an element with jQuery:
+We can also append any HTML as a string directly into an element with jQuery:
 ```js
 $("body").append(`
 	<div>